-I was particularly interested in this remedy since I have struggled with a dry scalp my entire life.
+I was particularly interested in natural remedies for dandruff since I have struggled with a dry scalp my entire life.
 I’m willing to try anything to eliminate the flaking and itching I constantly deal with.
 The dry winter weather and massive amounts of chlorine in our city water only exacerbate my problem.

 I mixed up the following scalp spray:

 - 3 Tbsp rosewater (find rose hydrosol here)

 - 1 tsp pure vegetable glycerine (find pure vegetable glycerine here)

 - 6-8 drops lavender essential oil, optional (find 100% pure lavender EO here)

 I didn’t want greasy-looking hair so I used more rosewater than glycerine.
 I sprayed this mixture on my dry scalp for a few days, checking the results each day.
 RESULTS: It worked!!!
 I noticed a huge difference after the first day, and it got better after each application.
 Another bonus: my scalp and hair smelled all flowery and nice!

 I must note that this natural remedy for dandruff is not a long-term solution, because after I stopped using the spray my scalp returned to its dry, itchy state.
 But if you’re looking for an immediate fix for flaking and itching, this worked for me and is worth a shot.
 You could also try using more glycerine with “a little rosewater,” as the remedy suggests – this might give longer-lasting results.